 - Search for keywords using a general phrase (to generate related terms) and use a website or a broad category.

-- Get metrics and forecast costs for your keywords.
+- Get metrics and forecast costs for a list of predefined keywords.

 When you’re trying to find ideas for new keywords, you need to use option one.

-You can use the forecasting tool to validate any such keywords before you decide to include them in your campaigns.
+You can use the forecasting tool, later on, to validate any such keywords before you decide to include them in your campaigns, but volume forecasts are automatically included in the new keyword research tools as well.

-To generate some basic ideas of terms in your niche to target, start by entering your product or service description, landing page or homepage, and your product category just like you would before:
+To generate some basic ideas of terms in your niche to target, start by entering your product or service description.
+A new option here is that you can also start with a website or a relevant landing page.

 Next, you should see a vastly different results dashboard: